For reviewers

 5= very good; 4= good; 3= minor issues (easily corrigible); 2= fundamental issues that require thorough revision of the manuscript; 1= manuscript doesn't comply with the standards of publication

-If you prepared your review in a separate file, you can instead upload that file at the bottom of the page.
+If you prepared your review in a separate file, you can upload that file via Reviewers File section.

 Completion